 Unfortunately, as we would soon learn after landing in Calgary, conditions were NOT perfect.
 A large storm front would roll in on our arrival and batter the landscape with rain, blowing out the nearby rivers.
 See, this is not a story of Collin and I landing massive bull trout in front of vast mountainscapes.
 It’s not about long battles that would have Hemingway turning in his grave.
 This story is about torrential downpour, broken rods, folded plans, and the best trip of our lives.

 As the first day on the road rolled along, we saw no fish.
 After waking up at 4:00 am and driving two hours in order to find a mountain lake, we caught nothing bigger than a few raindrops on our windshield.
 However, as the day progressed, the fog and clouds began to part.
 Rays of sunlight extended down from the sky and bathed the Rocky Mountains in warm light as if to display an artist’s masterpiece.
-Collin and I glanced around in sheer amazement of the territory we had entered and as we sped down the dirt roads that lined the dried riverbeds, It occurred to us that maybe our reward today would be the gift of this scenery…and that was alright.
+Collin and I glanced around in sheer amazement of the territory we had entered and as we sped down the dirt roads that lined the dried riverbeds, it occurred to us that maybe our reward today would be the gift of this scenery…and that was alright.

 However, about 20 minutes after that Collin hooked onto 2 beautiful cutties to end the day, but that was just a bonus.

 At 3:30 am the next day, my alarm began to wail.
 I promptly awoke and rose to look at Collin from across the room.
 Looking back at me, we nodded our heads and without words sprang out of bed.
 It was Go-time.
 Water conditions were still shot on our prospective rivers, however, Kyle and Sue had plan B all lined up.
-We barreled down the dirt roads yet again, this time climbing in elevation.
+We barreled up the dirt roads yet again, this time climbing in elevation.
 Once we stopped, Kyle stepped out to prospect the water below, then promptly returned with instruction to rig up and get moving.
 This landscape was different than what we had experienced prior.

-After a steep climb down consisting of many carefully planted steps, the crisp chill of fresh mountain water chilled our muscles as we entered the river.
+After a steep climb down consisting of many carefully planted steps, the crisp chill of fresh mountain water squeezed our muscles as we entered the river.
 Kyle positioned Collin and me as he saw fit, and we began fishing a larger pool below a towering waterfall.
 Soon, I hooked into my first fish.
 The fish was no larger than 7 inches, but it was the first cutthroat trout I had ever caught.
 I was ecstatic.

 As the day went on, the entire crew caught a few more fish.
 Unfortunately, none of them Bull trout.
 After exploring many more kilometers of magnificent water, we packed up the truck and headed home.
 Upon arrival, Kyle called into a local Japanese restaurant and ordered up a large tray of sushi.
 The rest of the evening was spent filled with laughter and indulgence as we blended soy sauce and lager in our gullets.
 With my first cuttie in the books, and many more on the way, it would have been impossible to label our day a failure.
 That night, under the gleaming Canadian starlight, salmon sashimi tasted better than bull trout.